-- (a) The Company has provided a "combined results of operations" discussion of CCIC, Crown and certain other acquired businesses under "Management's Discussion and Analysis of Financial Condition and Results of Operations--Unaudited Supplemental Combined Adjusted Results of Operations." - (b) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
-These expenses consist primarily of allocated compensation, benefits and overhead costs that are not directly related to the administration or management of existing towers. - (c) Represents the aggregate number of sites of CCIC and its acquired businesses (including Crown) as of the end of each period. (d) The Aggregate additional 4 and a site of the site o - (d) The Company manages an additional 1,356 rooftop sites throughout the United States that are available for leasing to its customers. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization.
-EBITDA, EBITDA before corporate development and Adjusted EBITDA are presented as additional information because management believes them to be a useful indicator of the Company's ability to meet debt service and capital expenditure requirements and because it is expected that certain debt covenants of the Company will utilize EBITDA and Adjusted EBITDA to measure compliance with such covenants.
+- (a) The Company has provided a "combined results of operations" discussion of CCIC, Crown and certain other acquired businesses under "Management's Discussion and Analysis of Financial Condition and Results of Operations--Unaudited Supplemental Combined Adjusted Results of Operations.' - (b) Corporate development expenses represent costs incurred in connection with acquisitions and development of new business initiatives.
+These expenses consist primarily of allocated compensation, benefits and overhead costs that are not directly related to the administration or management of existing towers. - (c) Represents the aggregate number of sites of CCIC and its acquired businesses (including Crown) as of the end of each period. - (d) As of December 31, 1997, the Company had contracts with 1,436 buildings to manage on behalf of such buildings the leasing of space for antennae on the rooftops of such buildings.
+A revenue producing rooftop represents a rooftop where the Company has arranged a lease of space on such rooftop and, as such, is receiving payments in respect of its management contract.
+The Company generally does not receive any payment for rooftops under management unless the Company actually leases space on such rooftops to third parties.
+As of December 31, 1997, the Company had 1,356 rooftop sites under management throughout the United States that were not revenue producing rooftops but were available for leasing to customers. - (e) EBITDA is defined as operating income (loss) plus depreciation and amortization.
+EBITDA and Adjusted EBITDA are presented as additional information because management believes them to be a useful indicator of the Company's ability to meet debt service and capital expenditure requirements and because certain debt covenants of the Company utilize Adjusted EBITDA to measure compliance with such covenants.
 They are not, however, intended as alternative measures of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles).
-Adjusted EBITDA is defined as the sum of (i) annualized site rental EBITDA before corporate development for the most recent calendar quarter and (ii) EBITDA, less site rental EBITDA before corporate development, for the most recent four calendar quarters. - (f) Total interest expense includes amortization of deferred financing costs of \$959. - (g) For purposes of computing the ratio of earnings to fixed charges, earnings represent net income (loss) before income taxes, fixed charges and equity in losses of unconsolidated affiliate.
+Furthermore, the Company's measure of EBITDA may not be comparable to similarly titled measures of other companies.
+Adjusted EBITDA is defined as the sum of (i) annualized site rental EBITDA before corporate development for the most recent calendar quarter and (ii) EBITDA, less site rental EBITDA before corporate development, for the most recent four calendar quarters. - (f) Total interest expense includes amortization of deferred financing costs of \$1,338. - (g) For purposes of computing the ratio of earnings to fixed charges, earnings represent net income (loss) before income taxes, fixed charges and equity in losses of unconsolidated affiliate.
 Fixed charges consist of interest expense, the interest component of operating leases and amortization of deferred financing costs.
-For the twelve months ended September 30, 1997, earnings were insufficient to cover fixed charges by \$15,470. - (h) Represents (i) the Senior Convertible Preferred Stock privately placed by CCIC in August 1997 and October 1997, which is mandatorily redeemable upon the earlier of (A) 91 days after the tenth anniversary date of the issuance of the Notes or (B) May 15, 2008 and (ii) the Series A Convertible Preferred Stock, the Series B Convertible Preferred Stock, and the Series C Convertible Preferred Stock (each as defined) privately placed by CCIC in April 1995, July 1996 and February 1997, respectively, all of which are redeemable at the option of the holder beginning on the same date upon which the Senior Convertible Preferred Stock is mandatorily redeemable.
+For the year ended December 31, 1997, earnings were insufficient to cover fixed charges by \$17,105. - (h) Represents (i) the Senior Convertible Preferred Stock privately placed by CCIC in August 1997 and October 1997, which is mandatorily redeemable upon the earlier of (A) 91 days after the tenth anniversary date of the issuance of the Notes or (B) May 15, 2008 and (ii) the Series A Convertible Preferred Stock, the Series B Convertible Preferred Stock, and the Series C Convertible Preferred Stock (each as defined) privately placed by CCIC in April 1995, July 1996 and February 1997, respectively, all of which are redeemable at the option of the holder beginning on the same date upon which the Senior Convertible Preferred Stock is mandatorily redeemable.